-How to Get Cast as Stand-In
+How to Get Cast as a Stand-In

 What is a Stand-In?

 You also have the chance to work as a Utility Stand-In or stand in for multiple actors on the same day.
-In these situations matching the height of the actor is often more important than matching their overall look.
+In these situations, matching the height of the actor is often more important than matching their overall look.

 Update your online profile